dnbaker/sketch/README.md

 Simply `#include sketch/<header_name>`, or, for one include `#include <sketch/sketch.h>`, which allows you to write `sketch::bf_t` and `sketch::hll_t` without the subnamespaces.

-We use inline namespacese for individual types of sketches, e.g., `sketch::minhash` or `sketch::hll` can be used for clarity, or `sketch::hll_t` can be used, omitting the `hll` namespace.
+We use inline namespaces for individual types of sketches, e.g., `sketch::minhash` or `sketch::hll` can be used for clarity, or `sketch::hll_t` can be used, omitting the `hll` namespace.

 ### Multithreading
 By default, updates to the hyperloglog structure to occur using atomic operations, though threading should be handled by the calling code.
 Otherwise, the flag `-DNOT_THREADSAFE` should be passed.
 The cost of this is relatively minor, but in single-threaded situations, this would be preferred.